Lie's Third Theorem for Lie $\infty$-Algebras: Lie -groups

 are fiber bundles with fibers $m\binom{k}{n}$-dimensional non-Hausdorff manifolds.
 By Lemma~\ref{l:et}, the maps

 are surjective \'etale maps, in particular the fibers over any section are 0-dimensional smooth manifolds.
 We conclude that, for all $k$, the maps of smooth manifolds

 are surjective submersions, and the fibers at each point are $m\binom{k}{n}$-dimensional smooth manifolds.
 Because $(\tau_{<n}X')_k$ is finite dimensional for all $k$, by the inductive hypothesis, we conclude that $(\tau_{<n+1}X')_k$ is finite dimensional for all $k$ as well.
-This concludes the inductive step and thus the proof. \end{proof}
+This concludes the inductive step and thus the proof of the first statement.